 How to Improve Operational Efficiency in a Small Business

-How small businesses can improve operational efficiency by reducing delays, rework, duplication, unclear responsibilities and system friction.
+How small businesses can improve operational efficiency with clearer workflows, less rework, better handovers, practical measures and less system friction.

 Key points